Your Wilmette Address Begins Here

 Many residents choose to drive the approximate 19 miles in and out of the city for work.
 There are several Bay/Ridge Avenue.
 In warmer weather, cyclist enthusiasts can follow the Green Bay Trail along the lakefront and bike to work!
 Utilizing the city’s extensive biking resources like the McDonald’s Cycle Center (parking, service and shower facilities), as well as the city’s vast network of bike lanes and racks, cycling to work has never been more enjoyable or easier.

 Wilmette is an outdoor enthusiast’s paradise!
 Its proximity to Lake Michigan’s beautiful sandy shores provides sun and swim activities galore!
-Willmette offers three public beaches for its residents: Gilson, Langdon and Chestnut Street beaches.
+Wilmette offers three public beaches for its residents: Gillson, Langdon and our little hidden gem - Elmwood Dunes Preserves.
 Additionally, there is a sailing beach (with watercraft rentals and resident sailing permits available) as well as a dog beach for four-legged friends.

-Gilson Park, the crown jewel of Wilmette’s beaches spans 60 acres along the lakefront.
-Gilson offers lifeguarded swimming areas, a beach house and concessions stand, a children’s beach park and a large grassy picnic area.
-Additionally, Gilson Park is home to the amazing outdoor lakefront ampitheater, the Wallace Bowl, which hosts free live musical theater events and musical groups throughout the summer months.
+Gillson Park, the crown jewel of Wilmette’s beaches spans 60 acres along the lakefront.
+Gillson offers lifeguarded swimming areas, a beach house and concessions stand, a children’s beach park and a large grassy picnic area.
+Additionally, Gillson Park is home to the amazing outdoor lakefront amphitheater, the Wallace Bowl, which hosts free live musical theater events and musical groups throughout the summer months.
 Imagine lazy summer days building sand castles and eating popsicles - on any given summer day, you will find residents cooling off along the lakefront.
 The beach is popular with families and is also a meeting place for local teens.
-During summer, the park district runs its “Great Gilson” beach camp and also “Aquatics Camp” and “Sailing Camp” for kids interested in experiencing water sports on the lake.
+During summer, the park district runs its “Great Gillson” beach camp and also “Aquatics Camp” and “Sailing Camp” for kids interested in experiencing water sports on the lake.
 The Sheridan Shores Yacht Club offers additional boatslips, charters and sailing lessons.
 Additionally, Wilmette tends to more than 20 neighborhood parks and playgrounds scattered throughout its boundaries.

 For those wanting to cool off without hitting the beach, Wilmette’s Centennial Family Aquatic Center is just the ticket!
 Boasting a 50 meter pool, a zero-depth leisure pool with water sprays, water slides, a diving well and a children’s pool, the fun never stops.
 In the summer, the pool complex is a beehive of activity.
 Swim lessons and camps are available all summer long.

-The Wilmette Golf Club is located on the west side of town and , in 2014, is finishing up renovations on its par 70 course.
+The Wilmette Golf Club is located on the west side of town.
+In 2014, it finished up renovations on its par 70 course.
 The Golf Club offers lessons, leagues, and camps throughout the season.
 Stop by for some practice at the driving range or play a quick round.
-Grab a bite to eat afterward in the dining area.
-New for 2014 , is Wilmette’s Platform Tennis Club, also on the western side of town.
-The year-round four-court complex and paddle hut hosts leagues, lessons and rentals.
+Grab a bite to eat afterward in the dining area that is catered by A la Carte.
+Wilmette’s Platform Tennis Club, is also on the western side of town.
+The year-round six-court complex and state-of-the-art paddle hut hosts leagues, lessons and rentals.